7 Best Green Cleaners for Your Home (and 4 to avoid)

 Stain/Odor Remover: Nature’s Miracle

 If you have a pet, you’re probably familiar with the name Nature’s Miracle.
 This is the hands-down best product that exists for removing pet stains and odors.
-It doesn’t stop there though.
+It doesn’t stop there, though.
 Stinky boy clothes found in the bottom of their closet or backpack?
 Add some Nature’s Miracle to the laundry.
-Renting or buying a new home that use to belong to smokers?
-Add it to a spritz bottle and go crazy.
+Renting or buying a new home that used to belong to smokers?
+Add it to a spritz bottle and go wild.
 Stinky car after a dump run?
 Yup, it can handle it.

 Does Everything Great: Mrs. Meyer’s

-This is an important disclaimer right here: I do not advocate “sniffing” cleaners — green or otherwise.
+This is an important disclaimer right here: I do not advocate “sniffing” cleaners, green or otherwise.
 Having said that, Mrs. Meyer’s cleaners smell divine!
-AND they have special holiday scents that come out every year.
-These aren’t those harsh artificial scents either.
+And they have special holiday scents that come out every year.
+These aren’t those harsh artificial scents, either.
 I cleaned the whole house with peppermint before the holidays last year.
 People commented on how great everything smelled.
 For real.
-I don’t think you can go wrong with any of the Mrs. Meyer’s products and the best part is they are available at pretty much every local market from grocery stores to big box stores.
-Often I can’t find it at Target and TJ Maxx too.
+I don’t think you can go wrong with any of Mrs. Meyer’s products, and the best part is that they are available at pretty much every local market, from grocery stores to big box stores.
+Often, I can find it at Target and TJ Maxx too.

 Don’t Waste Your Money on These